keystonejs/keystone/packages/server-side-graphql-client/README.md

 <!--[meta]
 section: api
-title: Server-side GraphQL Client
+title: Server-side graphQL client
 [meta]-->

-# Server-Side GraphQL Client
+# Server-side graphQL client

 A library for running server-side graphQL queries and mutations in Keystone.
 It replaces the `keystone.createItems` method with a set of utility functions to generate and execute graphQL queries.